perl variable_scalar Enter your Name : Sang How many years of experience in Perl language : 5 Sang has 5 years of experience in Perl language

 l# perl sacalar_variable_operation Scalar variable Operation Enter a variable : 34 Enter another variable : 1234 Addition of a+b: 1268 Multiplication of axb: 41956 Division of a/b: 0.0275526742301459

-Now we could see in mentioned above program and its output, we did variable operation within print statement.
-But we can also use and assign it to another variable like below.
+Now we could see in mentioned above program and its output, we did variable operation within print statement for number types.
+But what if we provide strings instead of number, it should come out with error for same.

 # perl sacalar_variable_operation Scalar variable Operation Enter a variable : sd Enter another variable : er Addition of a+b: 0 Multiplication of axb: 0 Illegal division by zero at sacalar_variable_operation line 17, <STDIN> line 2. # perl sacalar_variable_operation Scalar variable Operation Enter a variable : 12 Enter another variable : fg Addition of a+b: 12 Multiplication of axb: 0 Illegal division by zero at sacalar_variable_operation line 17, <STDIN> line 2.